preranababar9/amazon-clone/README.md

 # amazon-clone
  Amazon Clone Project is build  using HTML and CSS, highlighting that it aims to replicate the core features and user experience of the original website.

 This Amazon clone  have a similar layout and structure to the original Amazon website.
-It will consist of a header, main content section, and footer, home Page is clone
+It will consist of a header, main content section, and footer, only home Page is clone.

 In the header section, there is a navigation bar at the top of the page.
 It will include the Amazon logo on the left-hand side, followed by various navigation links such as Search Bar, home and returns, language, Cart, sign in, location.